Insider’s guide to summer holidays in Prince Edward County

 Unless you’re booked into a campground, skip setting up a sneaky tent or stealing down a sideroad with the RV.
 Fines have increased to $500, and additional bylaw officers will be out enforcing these rules.
 Book ahead, or look north to our friends in Bay of Quinte.
 They’re a nature enthusiast’s paradise, and they’ve got lots of ideas for where to camp here.

 Little Bluff Conservation Area has re-opened, with an improved parking area, signage, dedicated staff, washrooms and an entrance gate.
-Fees to enter Little Bluff are $15 per vehicle.
+Fees to enter Little Bluff are $15 per vehicle during the summer months.
 However, the conservation area will close once at capacity and the parking lot holds just 30 vehicles.

 Along with all Ontario Parks, Sandbanks and North Beach Provincial Parks will both be free Mondays to Thursdays for day visitor use, for the entirety of their season.
 Starting June 7, reserve your spot at Sandbanks and North Beach provincial parks using a new day use reservation system.
 This can be done up to five days in advance of your trip.
 Please check Ontario Parks for more information.